dborisenko/dborisenko.github.io/_posts/2019-01-31-building-sortable-lists-with-scalajs-react.md

 ## Dependencies

-The code is based one the [react-sortable-hoc](https://github.com/dborisenko/scalajs-react-components#react-sortable-hoc) for [React Sortable (HOC)](https://github.com/clauderic/react-sortable-hoc) component.
+The code is based one the [react-sortable-hoc wrapper](https://github.com/dborisenko/scalajs-react-components#react-sortable-hoc) for [React Sortable (HOC)](https://github.com/clauderic/react-sortable-hoc) component.
 It is written using [scalajs-react](https://github.com/japgolly/scalajs-react) library for ScalaJs.

 Add dependencies in `build.sbt`: